Climate Change (Information Disclosure Based on TCFD Recommendations)

 • Confirmation of the Material Issues

-• Policy for GHG emission reduction
+• Policy for GHG emissions reduction

 • Monitoring of Scope 1/2/3 results